More results...

 Certificate in Entrepreneurship (flexible, non-sequenced program)

-Note!
-Such structures allow flexibility without enforcing a predefined academic path.
-Rules like prerequisites or minimum ECTS per Subject still apply.
+Note: Such structures allow flexibility without enforcing a predefined academic path.
+Rules such as prerequisites or minimum ECTS per Subject still apply.

 Configuration Steps